armory/docs/content/en/plugins/scale-agent/_index.md

 ---
-title: Armory Scale Agent for Spinnaker and Kubernetes
+title: Scale Agent for Spinnaker and Kubernetes
 linkTitle: Scale Agent
 no_list: true
 description: >